|Nutritional Guidelines (per serving)|

 When ready to cook, grease the grill rack with a paper towel dipped in oil.

-Brush apple mixture on the chicken and place on grill 4-6" from medium coals.
+Brush apple mixture on the chicken and place on grill 4 to 6 inches from medium coals.

 Cook the chicken for 15 to 20 minutes, turning occasionally and brushing frequently with the jelly mixture until chicken is no longer pink and internal temperature reaches 165 F.